ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Description:**

-Run two threads which both exercise the underlying stack and driver through a dedicated socket
+Run two threads which both exercise the underlying stack and driver through a dedicated socket.

 **Preconditions:**

-1. Network interface and stack are initialised.
+1. Network interface and stack are initialized.
 2. Network connection is up.
 3. 2 TCPSockets are open and one additional thread has been created.
 4. Both threads get their own socket instance.

 **Test steps:**

-1. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7)`
-    in both threads - in the main thread executing the test case and on the additional one.
+1. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7)` in both threads - in the main thread executing the test case and on the additional one.
 2. On main thread
-    1. For randomly generated packets, sized 1001, 901, 801,...,101,1
+    1. For randomly generated packets, sized 1001, 901, 801,...,101,1 do
-        do
-        1. Call `TCPSocket::send(packet, size);`
+        1. Call `TCPSocket::send(packet, size);`.
         2. Verify incoming content was the same that was sent.
-            Allow recv() to return smaller piezes.
+            Allow recv() to return smaller pieces.

 3. Simultaneously with the earlier step do on the additional thread
     1. For randomly generated packets, sized 10 do
-        1. Call `TCPSocket::send(packet, size);`
+        1. Call `TCPSocket::send(packet, size);`.
         2. Verify incomming content was the same that was sent.
             Allow recv() to return smaller piezes.
-        3.  stop the thread if inconsistensies were found and report it to main thread
+        3. Stop the thread if inconsistensies were found and report it to main thread.

 4. Kill the additional thread.
 5. Close and destroy the sockets.

 **Expected result:**

 Echo server returns data to both threads and received data matches to send data.
 The additional thread isn't stopped prematurely.

 Test cases for DNS class
 ---------------------------